Ronaldvk90/bakruis/README.md

 for shairport-sync, you need the supplied shairport-sync.conf because it needs to connect to the pulse socket.

-In the Dockerfile of both the pipwire and spotify containers, it will make a dedicated audio group. **The default RaspberryPi OS group is 29**.
+In the Dockerfile of pipwire, pipewire-pulse and spotify containers, it will make a dedicated audio group. **The default RaspberryPi OS group is 29**.
 It should correspond to that.
 If somehow your audio group number differs because you're using a different OS, change that line.
-Sadly you have to change it for both the pipe and spotify container. "getent group | grep audio" should do the trick.
+Sadly you have to change it for the pipe, pipe-pulse and spotify container. "getent group | grep audio" should do the trick.

 * You can set the advertising names for the container in the compose file.
 The hostname for each container will correspond with how it advertises itself. *